Robert-Ciborowski/Project-Aela/README.md

 # Project-Aela
-A 2D/3D engine written in C++ with OpenGL and OpenAL.
+A 2D/3D engine written in C++ and GLSL using OpenGL and OpenAL.
 This engine is used by the video game Neo-Zero (https://www.neozerogame.com).

 ## Features
 * 3D rendering of models, lights, skyboxes, materials, billboards and particles